chef/chef-web-docs/snapshots/release_osc_11-0/source/config_rb_chef_server.rst

 chef-server.rb
 =====================================================

-.. warning:: This topic documents the settings for Open Source Chef.
-The current version of the Chef server is version 12.
-All of the documentation at https://docs.chef.io is about the current version of the Chef server.
-The documentation for Open Source Chef has been moved: `Open Source Chef 11.0 <https://docs.chef.io/release/osc_11-0/>`__ and `Open Source Chef 11.1 <https://docs.chef.io/release/osc_11-1/>`__.

 .. include:: ../../includes_config/includes_config_rb_chef_server.rst

 .. note:: The chef-server.rb file does not exist by default.
 To modify the settings for the Chef server, create a file named ``chef-server.rb`` in the ``/etc/chef-server/`` directory.